 In June 2023, pursuant to applicable rules of the SEC and The Nasdaq Stock Market, the Board approved a Policy on Recovery of Erroneously Awarded Compensation (the "Policy") regarding the recovery of erroneously awarded incentive compensation in certain circumstances from covered executives, which includes all our NEOs.
 The Policy applies to all incentive-based compensation, which is any compensation that is granted, earned, or vested based wholly or in part upon the attainment of a financial reporting measure.
-Under the Policy, if the Company is required to make an accounting restatement due to the material noncompliance of the Company with any financial reporting requirement under securities laws, the Committee will determine if there was an excess in the amount of incentive-based compensation received by each covered executive during the three completed fiscal years immediately preceding the restatement date over the amount of incentive-based compensation that the covered executive otherwise would have received had it been determined based on the restated amounts.
-The Committee will provide the covered executives with written notice of the amount of such erroneously awarded compensation and a demand for repayment or return.
+Under the Policy, if the Company is required to make an accounting restatement due to the material noncompliance of the Company with any financial reporting requirement under securities laws, the Committee will determine if there was an excess in the amount of incentive-based compensation received by each covered executive during the three completed fiscal years immediately preceding the restatement date over the amount of incentive-based compensation and a demand for repayment or return.
 If such repayment or return is not made within a reasonable time, the Company will recover erroneously awarded compensation in a reasonable and prompt manner using any lawful method, subject to limited exceptions as permitted by The Nasdaq Stock Market.
 The Company may not indemnify any covered executive against the loss of any erroneously awarded compensation under the Policy, nor may it pay or reimburse a covered executive for any insurance premiums on any insurance policy obtained by the covered executive to protect against the forfeiture or recovery of any compensation pursuant to the Policy.
 The Policy replaced a clawback policy that the Board adopted in December 2015.